Skip to Content

 Pre-Season Hurricane Supplies Checklist

-• Water containers: For storing water to bathe and flush toilets.
+• Water containers: For storing tap water to bathe and flush toilets.
+These can be filled at the last minute, but you should already have the containers in-house.

-• Paper goods: Stock up now on TP, paper towels, paper plates.
-There won’t be any left if you wait.
+• Paper goods: Stock up on TP, paper towels, paper plates this month.
+There won’t be any left if you wait for the threat of a storm.

-• Prescription drugs: Stay a month ahead on your prescriptions.
+• Prescription drugs: Stay a month or two ahead on your prescriptions.

-• Disinfectant: You should already have adequate post-pandemic supplies of disinfectants and hand sanitizers.
-If not, replenish your supply.
+• Disinfectant: You may still have COVID supplies of disinfectants and hand sanitizers on hand.
+Replenish your supply for 2024.

 Florida Department of Emergency Management Checklist